-Digital maps are produced either by the geographical institutes of the country concerned, such as the USGS for USA, IGN for France, or by paper map publishers, or by community projects, such as OpenStreetMap, which offers free global mapping.
+Digital maps are produced either by the geographical institutes of the country concerned, such as the USGS for the USA and IGN for France, by paper map publishers, or by community projects, such as OpenStreetMap, which offers free global mapping.

-You can also buy them in bookshops (you buy a memory card to insert in the unit or a code giving the right to download).
+You can also buy them in bookshops (you purchase a memory card to insert in the unit or a code giving the right to download).

-If TwoNav (mostly for Europe) proposes these maps to download on its site for a few dollars, making the installation easier, to install them on a Garmin model, you have to manage by yourself by downloading them from OpenStreetMap sites here.
+Suppose TwoNav (primarily for Europe) proposes these maps to download on its site for a few dollars, making the installation more accessible, to install them on a Garmin model.
+In that case, you have to do it by yourself by downloading them from OpenStreetMap sites here.

 GPS track and waypoints

-One of the advantages of GPS is the ability to display the track of the route you are following, on a background map.
+One advantage of handheld GPS is the ability to display the track of the route you are following on a background map.

-To do this, a file in GPX format (standard format for exchange between GPS units) must be copied to the device containing the tracks and waypoints of the hike to be carried out.
+For this, a file in GPX format (standard format for exchange between GPS units) has to be copied to the device containing the tracks and waypoints of the hike to be carried out.

-Their advantage is that they make it possible to find a large number of traces easily, but on the other hand no verification of the traces is done.
+Their advantage is that they make it possible to find many traces easily, but on the other hand, verification still needs to be done.

-If a person got lost, took a detour... it will be recorded in the GPX file.
+If a person gets lost or takes a detour, it will be recorded in the GPX file.

-It is important to study the track (see which path it follows) before you leave, to make sure that this is the path you intend to follow.
+Before you leave, it is vital to study the track (see which path it follows) to ensure that this is the path you intend to follow.

-Some tourist offices, organizations, topo-guides also sometimes offer tracks to download.
+Some tourist offices, organizations, and topo-guides also sometimes offer tracks to download.

-The second option is to draw your track.
-With the software corresponding to your GPS, Land for TwoNav, BaseCamp for Garmin, and the digital map installed, you just have to draw the route of your hike by following the hiking trail on the map.
+The second option is to draw your path.
+With the software corresponding to your handheld GPS, Land for TwoNav, BaseCamp for Garmin, and the digital map installed, you have to draw your hike route by following the hiking trail on the map.

-It is also possible to add waypoints on important places, such as refuges, passes.
+It is also possible to add waypoints on essential places, such as refuges and passes.

 AllTrails is also an interesting site for recorded trails.

-These sites are generally easy to use and have many different map backgrounds.
+These sites are easy to use and have many map backgrounds.

 Record your journey